 "Well, that means a lot.
 Thank you."
 He says, sarcastically.

 "We turned the house upside down.
-Rory's having a heatattack.
+Rory's having a heart attack.
 It's awful."
-Lorelai says.
+Lorelai tells him.

-"Yeah, well, as soon as my dry clearning bill is paid, you will have my sympathies."
+"Yeah, well, as soon as my dry cleaning bill is paid, you will have my sympathies."

-The phone rings and Michel picks it up.
+The phone rings.
 "Independence Inn."
-He answers.
+Michel answers.
 "Hold on, please."
-Michel hands the phone to Lorelai.
+He gives Lorelai the phone.
 "It's for you."

 "I don't want a wood-burning fireplace."
 Luke tells her.